CUHK-AIM-Group/Endora/README.md

 pip install -r requirements.txt
 ```

-In our environment, we use pytorch=2.1.2, and the CUDA compile version is 11.8.
+Tips A: We test the framework using pytorch=2.1.2, and the CUDA compile version=11.8.
+Other versions should be fine most of the time but not ensured.

-It is recommended to use GPU with storage $\ge$ 24GB for video sampling by Endora inference, and storae $\ge$ 48GB for Endora training.
+Tips B: GPU with 24GB (or more) is recommanded for video sampling by Endora inference, and 48GB (or more) for Endora training.

 ## Data Preparation
 **Colonoscopic**:  The dataset provided by [paper](TBD) can be found [here](TBD).
 You can directly use the [processed video data]() by *[Endo-FM](TBD)* without further data processing.